lucifer1708/webp-wallpapers-git/README.md

 # My Personal Wallpapers
 This repository contains my collection of wallpapers.
-I like them so it is not necessary  that you will like them too
+I like them so it is not necessary  that you will like them too.
 ## If you want to contribute to this repo:-
 1. Add wallpapers only in **.webp** format.
 2. Wallpapers size should be 1920px in width.